 Centro storico Buti

 centro, piazze e luoghi limitrofi

 Info: 388 758 3081

 Valdera Tourist Office

-Together with the Palio of Siena and the Palio of Asti, it is one of the oldest horse Palios in Italy.
-It is chronologically the first Palio to be held in Tuscany.
-The race was recently added a historical parade in costume.
+Together with the Palio of Siena and Asti, it is among the oldest in Italy and chronologically the first palio in Tuscany.
+A historical costume parade has recently been added to the race.

 Like every Palio, the current version of the Palio of the Contrade di Buti, which dates back to 1961 but has roots in horse races dating back to 1848, involves the entire population.

 It is advisable not to limit oneself to being a mere spectator of the race, but to follow every detail of an authentic ritual that begins a few days before with dinners in the contrade, useful for warming up the atmosphere among the contradaioli, with a spectacular historical parade that echoes the ancient, noble past among ladies, knights and notables.